wanderdust/newsletter/content/posts/014_using_pg_bouncer/index.md

 I came across connection pooling: a method for efficiently re-using database connections.

+Although connection pooling didn't originally answer my question into controlling concurrent database load, it still seemed like a good idea.

+So I implemented it.

-Although connection pooling didn't originally answer my question into controlling concurrent database load, I quickly realised I could leverage its efficient connection management system to better control access to the database.
-As soon as I started using it my runtime errors started going away.
+Surprisingly (or not) a nice side-effect of better connection management is that you get more control on how your dabase is accessed, which indirectly helps you manage the load.
+As soon as I started using connection pooling my runtime errors started going away.

-In this blog I get into the nitty gritty of connection pooling.
-More specifically I look at pgbouncer, a connection pooling service for Postgres.
+In this blog I get into the nitty gritty of connection pooling: what it is, how it works, and the different approaches you can take.

 On the second half of the post I include step by step guides on how to setup pgbouncer locally and in kubernetes.